Pix2seq: A Language Modeling Framework for Object Detection: Experiments

 \subsection{Experimental Setup}

 We evaluate the proposed method on the MS-COCO 2017 detection dataset~\citep{lin2014microsoft}, containing 118k training images and 5k validation images.
 To compare with DETR and Faster R-CNN, we report average precision (AP), an integral metric over multiple thresholds, on validation set at the last training epoch.
+We employ two training strategies: 1) \textit{training from scratch} on COCO in order to compare fairly with the baselines, and also 2) \textit{pretraining+finetuning}, i.e., pretrain the \pts model on a larger object detection dataset, namely Objects365~\citep{shao2019objects365}, and then finetune the model on COCO.
+Since our approach incorporates zero inductive bias / prior knowledge of the object detection task, we expect the second training strategy to be superior.

-For baseline architectures, we follow~\citep{carion2020end} using a ResNet backbone~\citep{he2016deep}, followed by 6 layers of transformer encoder and 6 layers of (causal) transformer decoder~\citep{vaswani2017attention}.
-The main dimension of transformer is set to 256 with 8 attention heads, and the dimension of the feed-forward network is set to 1024.
-We use the stochastic depth~\citep{huang2016deep} with a rate of 10\% to reduce overfitting.
-Per~\citep{carion2020end}, we also experiment with the DC5 variant of ResNet~\citep{li2017fully}, which increases the resolution of its output feature map by a factor of two.\footnote{Adding a dilation to the last ResNet stage and removing the stride from the first convolution of that stage.}
+For training from scratch, we follow~\citep{carion2020end} using a ResNet backbone~\citep{he2016deep}, followed by 6 layers of transformer encoder and 6 layers of (causal) transformer decoder~\citep{vaswani2017attention}.

-For image augmentation during training, we perform scale jittering with random crops~\citep{ghiasi2021simple,wu2019detectron2}.
 We resize images (with a fixed aspect ratio) so the longer side is 1333 pixels.
-Following~\citep{howard2013some,chen2020simple,chen2020big}, we also use color distortion with a strength of 0.5.
 For sequence construction, we use 2000 quantization bins, and we randomize the order of objects every time an image is shown.
 We append noise objects to real objects such that each image contains 100 objects in total, and hence a sequence length of 500.
-We also apply dropout~\citep{hinton2012improving} to the class tokens in the input sequence with probability 0.5.

-We train the entire network from scratch\footnote{Preliminary experiments do not show a significant advantage of pre-trained ResNets using supervised or self-supervised methods~\citep{he2019rethinking,chen2020simple,chen2020big,he2020momentum}, but we believe that proper pretraining would be beneficial.} for 300 epochs with a batch size of 128.
-For each image in a mini-batch, we perform two independent augmentations, similar to~\citep{hoffer2020augment}, resulting in a 256 effective batch size, which we find helpful to reduce overfitting.
-We use AdamW optimizer~\citep{kingma2014adam,loshchilov2018decoupled} with a learning rate of 0.003 and weight decay of 0.05.
-We use a learning rate warmup for 10 epochs and then linearly decay the learning rate over the course of training.
-For ablations, we use a ResNet-101 backbone with a smaller image size (the longer side is 640), and we only train for 200 epochs to lower the computation cost.
+The model is trained for 300 epochs with a batch size of 128.